lednikita0481/Hash-Table-research/README.md

 - To research the hash table and implement at least 3 optimisations different ways

 ## Tools
-Laptop Honor Magicbook 15 with AMD Ryzen™ 5 5500U, Linux Mint x64 OS, perf, g++ compiler, NASM assembly.
+Laptop Honor Magicbook 15 with AMD Ryzen™ 5 5500U, Linux Mint x64 OS, callgrind, g++ compiler, NASM assembly.

 ## Theory reference
 **Hash table** is a data structure.
 It stores all its elements as a pair of key and value.
 Key is a unique number for value indexing.